TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 3. Provide rules for `stmt-to-jbc`, which translate `if` and `while` statements from MiniJava into sequences of Java bytecode instructions.
    These rules should call `stmt-to-jbc` recursively to translate inner statements to Java bytecode sequences.
+   The JVM documentation discusses an efficient translation pattern for `while` loops.

 4. Provide rules for `exp-to-jbc`, which translate unary and binary expressions from MiniJava into sequences of Java bytecode instructions.
    These rules should call `exp-to-jbc` recursively to translate subexpressions to Java bytecode sequences.